Looking for fun kid activities at home with your toddler and preschooler?

 Instead, I am happy to be your guinea pig and guide you along for success.

-Inside this post you will learn how to set up your buffer zone, how to prompt your toddler back to the sensory bin when they walk off with oats in hand, and better understand when it is time to put the sensory bin away.
+Inside this post, you will learn how to set up your buffer zone, how to prompt your toddler back to the sensory bin when they walk off with oats in hand and better understand when it is time to put the sensory bin away. – This is a sure way to begin kid sensory activities at home.

 Okay!
-Now that the training is over, let’s keep the momentum going with our preschoolers.
+Now that the training is over, let’s keep the momentum going with our preschoolers at home.

 Scissor Sensory Cut -Sensory fine motor play